New Europe Market

-New Europe Market (NEM) is an annual marketing conference, market and screenings event held in Dubrovnik, and run by the Croatian company Mediavision Ltd. The focal idea behind the event is the creation of a platform where media, telecommunications and marketing professionals can share their knowledge and experience during the conference and networking events.
+New Europe Market (NEM) is an annual marketing conference, market and screenings event held in Dubrovnik, Croatia, and run by the Croatian company Mediavision Ltd. The focal idea behind the event is the creation of a platform where media, telecommunications and marketing professionals can share their knowledge and experience during the conference and networking events.
 The conference is addressed to FTAs, Pay-TV channels, cable operators, satellite operators, IPTV, production and distribution companies, media and marketing agencies and specialists.
 NEM focuses on the CEE region, but the event attendees come from all over the world.

 The first New Europe Market was a four-day event held in May 2013 in Dubrovnik and gathered representatives from 250 companies.
 The event was held under the auspices of the President of the Republic of Croatia, Ivo Josipović,.
 Topics of discussion ranged from “Sport migration from Public to Pay TV” to “Channel Distribution”.